Francis, Duke of Saxe-Coburg-Saalfeld: Second marriage and children

 His male-line descendants established ruling houses in Belgium, United Kingdom, Portugal and Bulgaria, while retaining the duchy of Saxe-Coburg and Gotha until 1918.
 His son Leopold ruled as Leopold I of the Belgians.
 A grandson reigned jure uxoris as King Ferdinand II of Portugal while a great-grandson named Ferdinand became the first modern king of Bulgaria.
-One of his granddaughters was Empress Carlota of Mexico, while another was Queen Victoria of the United Kingdom.
+One of his granddaughters was Empress Carlota of Mexico, while another was Queen Victoria of the United Kingdom of Great Britain and Ireland.
 The latter's son, Edward VII, a patrilineal as well as matrilineal great-grandson of Francis, inaugurated upon his accession to the British throne in 1901 the House of Saxe-Coburg and Gotha, the name of the ruling dynasty of the United Kingdom until the house name was changed to Windsor by King George V in 1917.